 5. Electrical Outlets:

 Just because there is an electric outlet in the wall, doesn’t mean it necessarily works.
 It’s highly recommended to test the outlets; especially the ones that will be frequently used (ex. bedroom).
 Outlet location is also important.
-If the outlets aren’t in easy to access places, extension cords will likely be required.
+If the outlets aren’t in easy to access places, industry approved power bars may be required.

 Renters are likely going to be using household appliances on a daily basis, so it’s important to ensure they are all in working order.
 Test out the fridge, stovetop, oven, microwave, etc. If something isn’t working properly, ask the landlord or property manager if they are willing to fix or replace it, before moving in (get this agreement in writing!).